ietf/tao/Tao.md

 3.4 Dress Code

 At meetings people generally dress informally.
 Newcomers are sometimes out of place when they show up Monday morning in suits.
-The general rule is "dress for the weather" (unless you plan to work so hard that you won't go outside, in which case, "dress for comfort") is the rule!
+The general rule is "dress for the weather" (unless you plan to work so hard that you won't go outside, in which case, "dress for comfort" is the rule!).

 3.5 WG Meetings